A guide to everything about budgeting

 Budgeting is an underutilized, yet extremely important financial exercise that can give you an accurate overview of how much income you’re making and where exactly your money is going for any given time period.

-One of the best parts of a budget is that it provides you with broad financial insight by showing you if you make enough money or if you spend too much money.
+By far, the best part of any true (or good) budget is that it provides you with broad financial insight by showing you if you make enough money or if you spend too much money.

 A good budget provides as much detailed and accurate information as possible when it comes to your spending habits and income.
 A great budget also includes specific goals.

-It should go without saying that your first month of budgeting (if you’re new to it, of course) won’t be easy.
+While it should go without saying, I should caution you that your first month of budgeting (if you’re new to it, of course) won’t be easy.
 Just like anything else new you take on, it requires time and dedication to improving.
+For the first month or so, it’s about getting into the habit of budgeting.

 With the alarming amount of American households living paycheck-to-paycheck, it’s clear now more than ever how important creating and sticking to a budget is for your overall financial success.